madelinekabbott/Abbott_Hogan_Patient_Management/1_code/README1.txt

 2. Create the Database:
   Start your server and open the SQL management tool (e.g., phpMyAdmin for XAMPP).
   Create a new database for the project.
-  Import the provided SQL file (patient_management-draft.sql) to set up the necessary tables and initial data.
+  Import the provided SQL file (student_management_final.sql) to set up the necessary tables and initial data.
 3. Configure Database Connection:
   Open db_connect.php in the project files.
   Update the username and password in db_connect.php to match your local database credentials: